cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 > “The mystery of human existence lies not in just staying alive, but in finding something to live for.” - Fyodor Dostoevsky

 We have undeniably made sacrifices of many forms in the face of the COVID situation.
-We have made financial sacrifices, sacrifices of liberty, health, sovereignty, spending time with loved ones, etc.
 No doubt everyone reading this has been in a heated disagreent about the proper way to carry out these sacrifices.
-The unprecedented nature of this situation often leaves us at a lack for language to express truths that are being called into question which had been comfortably dormant until now.
+Making matters more difficult is the fact that this situation is seemingly so new that we lack language to express truths that are being called into question which had been comfortably dormant until now.
 Lack of adequate language leads to frustration, and frustration handicaps arguments to the point of futility.
 I write this to introduce some language that will hopefully simplify debates on this issue and ideally bring some common ground.
 To start, I will set up a basic framework for understanding the way we reason through moral situations.